 After breakfast, slowly make your way to Phsar Tuol Tom Pong, better known as the Russian Market for some souvenir shopping and people watching.
 Take your time to meander around the inner maze, snack on some fresh fruit or noodles and friendly haggle over select souvenirs.
+For lunch head over to L’Orchidée Restaurant, a small charming restaurant with a reputation of serving both highly creative Asian and Western cuisine.
+Stars of the menu include Fish Amok, Fillet Beef Lok Lak, Spicy Sichuan Fish, and Sweet and Sour River Prawn.
 Next, tuk tuk your way to the Royal Palace and follow that up with the National Museum where there is a wonderful richness of archaeological artefacts on display well worth a look.

 When you’re done, take a stroll along riverside, a lovely promenade that exposes a mishmash of Khmer buildings with nods to the past French influence, ever present street vendors, impromptu aerobic classes and, of course, the gently flowing river to your right.
-If needed, stop for a fresh fruit smoothie along the way, then press on till you hit a series of small boats offering sunset cruises.
-Take your pick and enjoy the view, the eats, the tunes, and the cold drinks.
-We highly recommend you have mosquito repellent on hand-just in case they decide to bite.
 Finish the night off with a cocktail – or two – at Le Moon rooftop bar, conveniently located right on riverside.

 Treat yourself to a good breakfast at French restaurant Khema.
 Follow that by a highly enjoyable cyclo or walking architecture tour with Khmer Architecture Tours (we recommended you book in advance as they can be quite busy) where you’ll learn more about Cambodia’s modern architecture.
 Grab something light to eat and a cold coconut from any street vendor and relax into the afternoon.
-So, how to spend your last hours in The Penh?
-You can hit up Sun & Moon, Urban Hotel for a cooling dip in their pristine pool with a few cocktails or a smoothie on the side.
+A bit of self-indulgent shopping follows at Maison Apsara, where you can visit the workshop and create your own care products with natural ingredients from Koh Kong So, how to spend your last hours in The Penh?
 Around six o’clock catch the sunset at Sora Sky Bar on the rooftop terrace of Rosewood Hotel (leave your flip flops at the hotel and don some nice footwear for this one), and dine at Malis for Khmer cuisine or Topaz for French.
-If you’re up for it, go bar hopping from one tiny joint to the next down Bassac Lane, where you can catch a glimpse of the trendy expat scene.
+Then go bar hopping from one tiny joint to the next down Bassac Lane, where you can catch a glimpse of the trendy expat scene.